Get ready for Office 365 Cloud App Security

 As a global administrator or security administrator, you can manage apps, such as custom apps or third-party apps, that people in your organization are using on their devices with Office 365.
 For example, suppose that someone has downloaded a custom app they want to use with Office 365.
 You can review the apps people are using, ban untrusted apps, or mark apps as approved for your tracking purposes.
 Manage OAuth apps using Office 365 Cloud App Security.

-Step 7: Use your SIEM server with Office 365 Cloud App Security
+(Optional) Step 9: Use your SIEM server with Office 365 Cloud App Security

 Is your organization using a security information and event management (SIEM) server?
 Office 365 Cloud App Security can now integrate with your SIEM server to enable centralized monitoring of alerts.
 Integrating with a SIEM service allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures and correlating between cloud-based and on-premises events.
 The SIEM agent runs on your server, pulls alerts from Office 365 Cloud App Security, and streams those alerts into your SIEM server.
 See SIEM integration with Office 365 Cloud App Security.